 Finally, it’s done.
-After completing another review, I finished testing the Roborock Q7 Max, and here’s the review!
+I finished testing the Roborock Q7 Max, and here’s the review!

-Roborock has been busy with product releases over the past year, and I’ve tested a bunch of them – the S7 MaxV Ultra and the Q5 Max, to be specific.
+Roborock has been busy with product releases over the past year, and I’ve tested a bunch – the S7 MaxV Ultra and the Q5 Max, to be specific.

 Now, we’ll look at the Roborock Q7 Max – the mid-level option of these new models.